-The Mount Polley Mine is located in central British Columbia, approximately 60 km northeast of Williams Lake.
-Mount Polley Mine is a copper and gold mine, and commenced production in 1997 and operated until October 2001 when operations were suspended for economic reasons.
+The Mount Polley Mine (MPM) is a copper gold mine, operated by the Mount Polley Mining Corporation (MPMC).
+The MPM is located in central British Columbia, approximately 60 km northeast of Williams Lake.
+The mine commenced production in 1997 and operated until October 2001 when operations were suspended for economic reasons.
 In March 2005, the mine restarted production and has been in continuous operation since.
 Ore is crushed and processed by selective flotation to produce a copper-gold concentrate.
 The mill throughput rate is approximately 21,800 tonnes per day (approximately 8.0 million tonnes per year).
-Mill tailings are discharged as slurry into the TSF located on the south area of the mine property.
+Mill tailings are discharged as slurry into the Tailings Storage Facility (TSF) located on the south area of the mine property.
 Figure 1.1 shows an aerial view of the site from 2013.